-We strongly recommend you contact your Qumulo Care representative before making this configuration change.
+We strongly recommend that you reach out to Qumulo Care for additional guidance before proceeding with this configuration change.

 IN THIS ARTICLE

 Outlines how to configure LACP in Qumulo Core

 - Qumulo Core 2.1.5 to support 802.3ad LACP

 - 2.5.3 and above where LACP is enabled by default

 - Command line (CLI) tools installed via API & Tools tab

 As of 2.1.5 we support 802.3ad LACP which enables bonding multiple network ports together into a single logical channel to increase available bandwidth to a Qumulo node.
 LACP 802.3ad can be enabled via the API and supports port failover in a more seamless way than our existing active-backup configuration does.

 In 2.5.3 or above, LACP is enabled by default for new clusters.
 If your switch ports are not configured for LACP, the interface will automatically downgrade to active-backup mode.
 In active-backup mode, the lower-numbered interface (primary interface) will always be used for automatic fail-back when available.

 To use active-backup mode instead of LACP, run the following command: